 Fat grafting is most commonly performed by plastic surgeons, as liposuction is a primary component of the procedure and it is vital that the fat graft 'takes' in its new site.

 In the UK, fat grafting should be performed in a facility or hospital such as the Cadogan Clinic that is inspected at regular intervals by the Care Quality Commission (CQC), to ensure patient safety and best practices, by plastic surgeons who are on the specialist General Medical Council register for plastic surgery.

-To enquire about a consultation with a Fat Transfer specialist, please complete the form:
+To enquire about a consultation with a Fat Transfer to Body specialist, please complete the form:

 Find out more

 If you have any questions or queries please call to speak to one of our advisors or request a call back to speak at a time that suits you.

 Fat transfer is a safe, short and highly effective surgical procedure to enhance the contours of the body via combination of liposuction and lipofilling.